onox/orka/docs/numerics/tensors/creating-tensors.md

 A second optional parameter controls on which diagonal the ones are placed.
 The default value of this parameter is 0, which places the ones on the main diagonal.
-For example, a 3 x 3 matrix with the ones on the diagonal one position above the main diagonal can be created as follows:
+For example, a 3 × 3 matrix with the ones on the diagonal one position above the main diagonal can be created as follows:

 ```ada